 The Amend Initiative provides training and facilitation for restorative justice meetings, and individualized preparation and support.
 Contact us to discuss fees for services.

 Between stimulus and response, there is a space.
 In that space is our power to choose our response.

 ~Victor E. Frankl

-What people say after a Restorative Justice meeting
+What participants have said after a Restorative Justice meeting

 5 Lessons I’ve learned from Restorative Justice